Explore Our Ingredients

 Nutrients:

-Source of calcium, iron, and antioxidants.
+Source of fibre, calcium, iron, magnesium, phosphorus, zinc, copper, selenium, and vitamin B1.

 Read more